HomeBlogDigital vs. Paper-Based Audiometric Testing: Why It Matters for OSHA

 Digital vs. Paper-Based Audiometric Testing: Why It Matters for OSHA

 Most OSHA violations in hearing conservation programs come down to records: missing audiograms, lost baselines, inaccessible monitoring data.
 Paper-based systems make these failures almost inevitable.
-Digital audiometric records don’t just reduce paperwork — they make the difference between a program that can demonstrate compliance and one that can’t.
+Digital records make the difference between a program that can demonstrate compliance and one that can't — especially when an inspector shows up or a workers' comp claim lands.

-Soundtrace stores all audiometric test records, calibration logs, noise exposure assessments, and STS calculations in a searchable digital platform — so every record OSHA might request is immediately accessible, forever.
+Soundtrace stores all audiometric test records, calibration logs, noise exposure assessments, and STS calculations in a searchable digital platform — so every record OSHA might request is immediately accessible.

 OSHA Recordkeeping Requirements for Audiometric Tests